Château de Brie-Comte-Robert: 17th century

 In 1649, at the time of the Fronde disorders, the town and the castle of Brie-Comte-Robert, were taken by the royal troops commanded by the count de Grancey.
 The castle was cannonaded by a battery for more than five hours, losing its south-eastern tower.

 Later repairs had to be very modest: in 1681, the castle was regarded as "... uninhabitable, the ditches full of rubbish, the garden fallow..." (« inhabitable, les fossés comblés d'immondices, le jardin en friche... »).

 Jean-Antoine de Mesmes, first President of the parlement of Paris carried out various maintenance works on the roofs and repairs to the access bridges.
 Legal documents from this period describe some internal developments.
 The castle was then inhabited by private individuals.

 18th century

 In 1750, Germain-Louis de Chauvelin, lord since 1734, asserting the dilapidation of the building, obtained authorisation to reduce the towers and the curtains to the level of the first floor, excepting however the Saint-Jean tower, the manorial symbol.

 Repurchased by the king Louis XV in 1766, the manor of Brie-Count-Robert, including the castle, was the subject of an exchange between Louis and his cousin, Louis Charles de Bourbon, Count of Eu.
 His heirs, the duke of Penthièvre, and then his daughter, the duchess of Orléans, were the last lords.

-During the French Revolution, the building was used to imprison the baron de Besenval, colonel of the Swiss Guards and military commander of the Île-de-France.
+During the French Revolution, the building was used to imprison Pierre Victor, Baron de Besenval de Brunstatt, colonel of the Swiss Guards and military commander of the Île-de-France.
 The building was later sold as national property.